-- Ensure the airways are still open by placing your palm on the casualty's forehead, your index and middle finger on their chin and gently tilting their head back - Keeping the airways open, remove your fingers from the casualty's chin and use them to pinch their nose closed - Make a seal over the casualty's mouth with your mouth (this can also be done with a barrier device) - ➤ Breathe out slowly for 1 second and look for the casualty's chest rising - Repeat this for a second time.
+- Ensure the airways are still open by placing your palm on the casualty's forehead, your index and middle finger on their chin and gently tilting their head back - Keeping the airways open, remove your fingers from the casualty's chin and use them to pinch their nose closed - Make a seal over the casualty's mouth with your mouth (this can also be done with a barrier device) - > Breathe out slowly for 1 second and look for the casualty's chest rising - Repeat this for a second time.

 This CPR cycle of 30 chest compressions and 2 rescue breaths should be continued until medical help arrives.
-If during the rescue breaths, you cannot see the chest of the casualty rising and falling they may have an obstruction in their airways which needs to be removed using the Heimlich manoeuvre.
-There may be reasons that rescue breaths are not possible curing CPR in which case chest compressions only are sufficient and should be continued at a rate of 100 per minute.
+If during the rescue breaths, you cannot see the chest of the casualty rising and falling they may have an obstruction in their airways.
+There may be reasons that rescue breaths are not possible curing CPR in which case chest compressions only are sufficient and should be continued at a rate of 100 - 120 per minute.

-Anatomical differences between babies, children, and adults
+Anatomical differences between babies, children and adults